 Human resources, finance, payroll, office management and special issues.

-Course and program requirements, course enrollment, MSC1010-1011Y/H course coordination, teaching assistant recruitment and Summer Undergraduate Research Program (SURP).
+Course and program requirements, course enrollment, MSC1010-1011H course coordination, Teaching Assistant recruitment, Curriculum Committee support, IMS Scientific Day, Ori Rotstein Lecture and Summer Undergraduate Research Program (SURP).

 External Awards, Program Advisory Committee (PAC), Registration and GEMS Agreement for continuing students, Candidacy, Leave of Absence, Program Extension, Qualifying Examination, PhD Thesis Guidelines, PhD Final Oral Examination and Program Completion.